dhutapratama/docs/eloquent.md

 }
 ```

 Although the `cursor` method uses far less memory than a regular query (by only holding a single Eloquent model in memory at a time), it will still eventually run out of memory.
-This is [due to PHP's PDO driver internally caching all raw query results in its buffer](https://www.php.net/manual/en/mysqlinfo.concepts.buffering.php).
+This is [due to GO's PDO driver internally caching all raw query results in its buffer](https://www.php.net/manual/en/mysqlinfo.concepts.buffering.php).
 If you're dealing with a very large number of Eloquent records, consider using [the `lazy` method](#chunking-using-lazy-collections) instead.

 <a name="advanced-subqueries"></a>
 ### Advanced Subqueries